Quentin Tarantino

 Quentin Tarantino and Sally Menke

-With "Django Unchained" (2012), Tarantino was able to pay homage to spaghetti westerns – another genre he cherished.
-He crafted a story about slavery, showing it from a slightly different angle and adding color.
-On screen, both actors who had previously worked with Quentin and newcomers to the master’s work came together: Jamie Foxx, Christoph Waltz, Leonardo DiCaprio, Kerry Washington.
-Once again, Tarantino scored a double – securing the main American film awards, the Oscar and the Golden Globe, for the screenplay.
+"Django Unchained" (2012) let Tarantino pay homage to spaghetti westerns – another genre he cherished.
+He crafted a story about slavery, approaching it from a fresh angle and adding his signature flair.
+The cast brought together both Tarantino veterans and newcomers to the director's world: Jamie Foxx, Christoph Waltz, Leonardo DiCaprio, Kerry Washington.
+Once again, Tarantino struck gold – nabbing both the Oscar and Golden Globe for his screenplay.

 Tarantino's cameo in 'Django Unchained'